adrnbs/.fonts/README.md

-Tracking of dotfiles for T420 configuration.
+#.fonts

+Aggregate fonts from a number of machines.
+Mainly used for Emacs configs.